titumozammel/operational-silence-framework/README.md

 | **KPI Governance** | Provides the measurement, monitoring, and governance system required to sustain Operational Silence and ensure continuous improvement toward Human Energy Recovery and Sustainable Execution Capacity. |
 | **Operational Silence** | Defines the desired operating state where unnecessary operational demand is minimized and Human Energy is primarily directed toward planned, value-creating execution. |

-Together, these components create a complete strategy-to-execution framework for measuring, reducing, and eliminating Operational Noise while strengthening organizational performance.

-Each component performs a distinct role within the Human Energy Management System.
-Together, they reduce Operational Noise, recover Human Energy, expand Sustainable Execution Capacity, and create Sustainable Business Value.
+Together, these components provide the integrated architecture required to implement and sustain Operational Silence across the organization.

 ---